cakbaral/binf6110-assignment-2/README.md

 <img width="1920" height="1112" alt="Velum_mature_early_dotplot" src="https://github.com/user-attachments/assets/275ba667-0f10-47ed-a73e-354b65937aa5" />
 <img width="1920" height="1112" alt="Velum_mature_thin_dotplot" src="https://github.com/user-attachments/assets/59ed0c12-64c2-41fe-b41b-7a46c4802511" />

+**Figure 5**: Dot plots of Gene Ontology (GO) enrichment terms for Fast Gene Set Enrichment Analysis (FGSEA) for each pairwise comparison: **(a)** thin and early stages, **(b)** mature and early stages, and **(c)** mature and thin stages.
+The genes were ranked based on Wald statistic and categorized by Biological Process (BP) ontology.
+Each plot is further split into two separate categories to distinguish expression level of terms: activated (for upregulation) and suppressed (for downregulation), relative to the primary (early biofilm) or secondary (thin biofilm) reference.
+Dot size reflects the number of genes identified for each term, while dot colour represents the statistical significance according to adjusted p-values, with a cutoff of *padj* < 0.05.
+Larger dot coloured in red for a BP term suggest stronger evidence of greater differential expression.

 <img width="1920" height="1112" alt="Velum_thin_early_ridgeplot" src="https://github.com/user-attachments/assets/3c4774db-fbfb-435b-80b9-c2f0e56b7f66" />
 <img width="1920" height="1112" alt="Velum_mature_early_ridgeplot" src="https://github.com/user-attachments/assets/aa0b8bfc-316a-49a3-9802-adef0b0f1cfc" />
 <img width="1920" height="1112" alt="Velum_mature_thin_ridgeplot" src="https://github.com/user-attachments/assets/9fe900b8-af5e-40e4-9598-2ed80b68aaba" />

+**Figure 6**: Ridge plots of of Gene Ontology (GO) enrichment terms for Fast Gene Set Enrichment Analysis (FGSEA) for each pairwise comparison: **(a)** thin and early stages, **(b)** mature and early stages, and **(c)** mature and thin stages.
+Genes were ranked by Wald statistic and cateogrized by Biological Process (BP) ontology.
+The number of genes for each term is represented by ridge size, while ridge colour represents statistical significance according to adjusted p-values, with a cutoff of *padj* < 0.05.
+Ridges positioned above 0 indicate upregulated terms relative to the primary (early biofilm) or secondary (thin biofilm) reference, whereas ridges positioned below 0 indicate more downregulated terms.

 ## Discussion